The Grand Narrative

 And why should they be news?
 Are they really as strange as they first sound?

-In short, no, for 3 main reasons.
 Firstly, as some commenters at K-pop blogs allkpop and Omona!
 They Didn’t have pointed out, she probably merely meant that she had larger than average breasts and short legs instead, and was not necessarily denigrating women cursed with the latter, nor Asians in general.
 And that’s probably true.

 Still, why not just say that instead?

 But would you?
 In English, we describe people by their races all the time; much less so, the specific features that make us characterize them as such.
-Moreover, I’ve certainly met many people with a blend of racial features too, let alone the 2 I’ve fathered myself!
+Moreover, I’ve certainly met many people with a blend of racial features too, let alone the two I’ve fathered myself!

-So although it sounds extreme and even amusing in English, I’d be very surprised if Lee Hyori wasn’t indeed just referring to certain body feautures when she said she had a seogujeogin (서구적인) top half and dongyangjeogin (동양적인) bottom half.
+So although it sounds extreme and even amusing in English, I’d be very surprised if Lee Hyori wasn’t indeed just referring to certain body features when she said she had a seogujeogin (서구적인) top half and dongyangjeogin (동양적인) bottom half.
 Indeed, and finally, it behooves non-native speakers like myself not to take the Korean language too literally.

 I learned this lesson myself back in February, through trying to understand the 2009 buzzword cheongsoon-glaemor (청순글래머).
 Meaning “innocent” or “pure”, then cheongsoon at least was easy enough, but glaemor (글래머)?
 Naturally I assumed it meant the same as the English, but as several readers pointed out, it’s a false cognate, actually meaning “large breasts” instead.
 So cheongsoon-glaemor means “innocent and busty” in English.